Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 Also from London, I would love to thank Robin Keist.

-but with the elegance of a swan.
-And that's, I think the important part because magpies here
+very big magpie but with the elegance of a swan and that's i think the important part because magpies

-They swoop at us when we're just trying to ride our bicycles.
+they swoop us they swoop at us when we're just trying to ride our bicycles but um if the magpies

 Very cool, Robin.